 - If you're going to be using other bags with your frame bag (say, a Dakota or Kayenta Tank Bag), install these on your bike so we can see where the straps lie.

 - Place your bike, drive side facing out, against a light-colored wall or background, in a well-lit area.
 Make sure the bike is vertical.
 Make sure the crankarms don't obscure any of the triangle.

 - Make sure your camera is configured to shoot a photo at least 3600 pixels wide.

 - IMPORTANT!
 Sit or crouch on the ground, 6-8 feet from your bike, making sure you are oriented 90 degrees from the frame (both laterally and vertically).
-If you are the correct distance away, all or most of your entire bike will be in the frame.
+For this first photo, all of your entire bike will be in the frame, including the both wheels/tires.
 Orient your camera lens roughly in the center of the frame triangle.
 Take the photo; check to make sure it isn't blurry and the ruler is legible when zoomed in.

 - Take a second, closer photo of the frame triangle and ruler, cutting the edges of the wheels, saddle, and handlebar from the frame.
 Check for quality.

 - Finally, turn your bike around, so the non-drive side is facing out.
 Move the ruler to the non-drive side of the frame, and take a third photo from the same vantage point as the first.
 Check for quality.

 - THE BETTER YOUR PHOTOS, THE BETTER YOUR FRAME BAG WILL FIT.